lopez86/PyWIMPs/README.md

  * Python 3 (likely 3.4 or above) - primary language
  * NumPy - numerical calculations
  * AstroPy - astrophysics libraries (coordinate transforms)
+ * SciPy - used for various statistics things

 For the examples, you will also need (depending on the specific example):
  * Matplotlib